MyQly/luna/README.md

 # Luna Blog

-Stupid simple blog engine written in Lua using the lapis framework
+A blog engine written in Lua and powered by Lapis.

 ## Installation